What is it?

-In the middle we have something like the 12 hole plastic TLoZ ocarina for $30 USD, you can search in amazon here or ebay here.
+In the middle we have something like the 12 hole plastic TLoZ ocarina for $30 USD, you can search on amazon here or eBay here.

 The size goes around 2.5 x1.5 x 0.8 In (6 x 3.5 x 2 Cm) – 7.5 x 5 x 3.3 In (20 x 12.5 x 8 Cm) and has a weight from .7oz Lbs (22 g) to 0.5 lbs (229 g).

 Now that you know, you can check on Ebay here.

 There are a lot of accessories but in this case you don’t need much:

 - Neck Strap: Just make a knot and wear your ocarina like a collar, especially useful for pendant ocarinas.